itsmeipg/mpv-config/README.md

 Enable interpolation for anime it always looks better with it imo.

-# NEWS
-I got too excited and put too many shaders in.
-Btw, if you want any property added to the video settings menu, make an issue and I'll update it asap.

 # In progress
 - Add support to apply shader twice/thrice/etc. (Low priority).
 - Add footnote for action modifiers/keybinds.
 Normalize keybinds to match normal uosc action keybinds like ctrl+down/pgdown/end etc.